Table of Contents

 /// <summary>

-/// However, you can implement the IMvcModule interface directly if you prefer.
+/// can implement the IMvcModule interface directly if you prefer.

 /// </summary>